Dream of: 31 July 1986 (2) "Series Of Wars"

-After being away, I had returned to the Dallas County courthouse and was walking around the halls; I saw judge Schwille talking with someone.
-I walked into Schwille's courtroom.
-I wanted to tell him I had returned to Dallas and was thinking about going back to work in his courtroom.
-Finally Schwille spoke to me and asked me how I was doing.
+After being away, I had returned to the Dallas County courthouse and was walking around the halls.
+I saw judge Mike Schwille talking with someone, then I walked into Schwille's courtroom.
+I wanted to tell Schwille that I had returned to Dallas and that I was thinking about working again in his courtroom.
+Finally Schwille asked me how I was doing.
 I said, "Fine."

-I told him I would like to talk with him.
-He said, "Sure."
+I told him I would like to talk with him and he said, "Sure."

 I told Schwille I would definitely like to go back to work in his court.
 I asked him if it would be OK and he said it would be just fine.
 He seemed happy to see me back.
 We sat in silence for a while.
 Some other people were also in the room.

 A picture came on the television showing some boys exercising.
 Some were doing back flips.
 They ran and flipped into the air.

 I asked Schwille if he were much interested in history.
 He said he was and he talked of history's being a series of wars.
 He said there was a major war about every three years.
 I began to think that although that had been true in the past, it had changed a great deal since the invention of atomic weapons.
 We still had wars in the world, but they weren't major wars.

 Schwille maintained that there had been more than two world wars in history, but that we hadn't begun counting them as world wars until this century.

 We finished talking; it was time for him to go out into the court.
 I told him I wasn't going to do any work today because I wasn't wearing a suit.
 I thought, "I might ought to just run home and put on a suit.
 It would be an extra hundred dollars."

 We continued talking as we walked out into the courtroom.
 I realized I wasn't going to stay, broke away from him and left.
 I began walking down the hall.
 I didn't want to run into anyone right now – especially not my ex-wife Louise.
 I felt a strange about having returned to Dallas to practice law again, but I was there now and I would just have to go ahead and do it.